Singida

-Singida is a town in central Tanzania.
-The town is the location of the regional headquarters of Singida Region as well as the district headquarters of Singida Urban District.
-The region and district are named after the town.
+Singida is a city in central Tanzania.
+The city is the location of the regional headquarters of Singida Region as well as the district headquarters of Singida Urban District.
+The region and district are named after the city.

 Transport

 Road links

 Paved Trunk road T3 from Morogoro to the Rwandan border passes through the town.
 Paved trunk road T14 connects Singida with Babati in Manyara Region.
 The distance from Singida to Dodoma is 252 km, to Shinyanga 300 km, to Arusha 334 km and to Mwanza 467 km.

 Railway links

 The Singida branch of the Central Line railway connects Singida with the town of Manyoni, which is on the main line.

 Airport

 The town is served by the Singida AirStrip near the B141 north west of Singida.

 Places of interest

 Singida town boasts two places of interests as of 22 July 2018 below as follows;

 Lake Singida

 This saline lake is just outside of Singida Town.
 It attracts many birds, like pelicans and flamingos.